-The purpose of the SSO SRO program is to: promote and foster a safe environment in schools, at school-sponsored events, and on school transportation; provide a law enforcement presence on school property and at school-sponsored events; enhance educational programs relating to safety and positive behaviors; build positive relationships with students to support academic success and personal growth; and provide a liaison to community and law enforcement agencies.
+The purpose of the SSO SRO-program is to: promote and foster a safe environment in schools, at school-sponsored events, and on school transportation; provide a law enforcement presence on school property and at school-sponsored events; enhance educational programs relating to safety and positive behaviors; build positive relationships with students to support academic success and personal growth; and provide a liaison to community and law enforcement agencies; and contribute to the JCPS focus on building trusting relationships in school communities through approaches such as restorative practices, positive behavior interventions and supports, social-emotional learning, and trauma-informed practice.

 The goal of SSO program is to promote safer schools and safer students by employing law enforcement officers with high levels of specialized school-specific and student-focused training to work proactively with others in the school community to create a more safe and supportive learning environment.
-The District SSO program shall be based on the nationally-recognized "triad" concept of school-based policing, which divides the SSO's responsibilities into three areas: Educator, Informal Counselor, and Law Enforcement Officer.
+SSOs shall work as a team with administrators and teachers to develop strategies to protect and support every child so they can reach their fullest potential.
+The District SSO program shall be based on the nationally recognized "triad" concept of school based policing, which divides the SSO's responsibilities into three areas: Educator, Informal Counselor, and Law Enforcement Officer.
 SSOs shall be trained to educate, counsel, and protect their school communities, working in close collaboration with educators, students, parents, law enforcement agencies, and the community.
 SSO's shall work to foster positive relationships with students, and work as a team with administrators and teachers to develop strategies to resolve problems affecting children and youth, with the objective of protecting and supporting every child so they can reach their fullest potential.

 The SSO program is one component of a broader effort within schools and central office to ensure a safe learning environment for students, staff and community.
-Schools are safer when:
+Schools are safer when administrators, teachers, and staff work intentionally to:

-- Students are actively engaged in authentic learning that matters to their sense of self and personal development; - A school's culture and climate fosters and sustains attitudes, beliefs, values and practices that focus on success for all students; - School administrators, teachers, and staff work intentionally to create racial equity in access, resources, staffing, and curriculum for all students; - A comprehensive system of supports is in place to address student mental health, social, and emotional needs, and improve student behavior; and - Appropriately trained and equipped law enforcement professionals SSOs promote and foster a safe environment for students, faculty, staff, and the school community.
+- Actively engage students Students are actively engaged in authentic learning that matters to their sense of self and personal development; - Build a A school's culture and climate fosters and sustains attitudes, beliefs, values and practices that focus on success for all students; - Make School administrators, teachers, and staff work intentionally to create racial equity foundational to all school systems and practices, including regarding in access, resources, staffing, and curriculum for all students; - Develop a-A-comprehensive system of supports is in place to address student mental health, social, and emotional needs, and the roots of disruptive improve student behavior; and - Collaborate closely with appropriately Appropriately trained and equipped law enforcement professionals SSOs promote and foster a safe environment for students, faculty, staff, and the school community.